 The sanctuary is open for worship.
-No reservations required.
+Masks required regardless of vaccination status.

 1 sweet onion